 So it is a very good thing that the wired generation seems to be retaining its love of reading, maintaining the advantages that are gained from understanding well the minds of others, and continuing the virtuous circle that has been spiraling toward greater peace for centuries.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay originally appeared on SignPosts for Liberal Education (March 2016) and is republished here with gracious permission.